mrezafarahani/MLInterview/README.md

 When I started preparing this document It was just a checklist for myself but after my mentorship experience, I noticed the structure of such a document helps people to organize their minds.

-During the past 4 years I had the chance to interview many data scientists and get interviewed by both established companies and startups.
+During the past 4 years, I had the chance to interview many data scientists and get interviewed by both established companies and startups.
 I am planning to write more about those experiences.

 I used [hired](https://hired.com/x/618y6) during last 3 months to get a couple of interviews, the job I landed at the end was not linked to [hired](https://hired.com/x/618y6), however, those interviews helped me to refine my knowledge and subsequently this document<sup>[1](#myfootnote1)</sup>.